wks/jhql/README.rst

 text Queryer
 ------------

 A text Queryer does an XPath query on the current DOM node.
 The text content of all matching nodes are concatenated and returned.

 Properties:

 - value
-    (string)
+    (string, required)
     The XPath expression to apply on the current node.
 - grep
     (string, optional)